 Community & Family Participation

 Center for Change highly values the community aspect of recovery.
-Patients will learn to reach out to staff and other women and girls in the program and to give and receive feedback and encouragement.
+Patients will learn to reach out to staff and others in the program and to give and receive feedback and encouragement.
 Family involvement is also very important here.
 When possible, families will be involved in the therapeutic process, either in person or over the phone for patients whose families are not able to attend in person.
 The patient’s family will be given a “family manual” with therapeutic articles to read.
 Packed with valuable information, these reading assignments will correspond with the patient’s care at Center for Change.
 In addition, once a month, the Center holds a five-day family week, to which immediate family members 10 years of age and older are invited to attend.
-Family week includes multi-family groups, educational classes and experiential groups geared to help family members understand what the client is experiencing and how they can support their loved one when she returns home.
+Family week includes multi-family groups, educational classes and experiential groups geared to help family members understand what the client is experiencing and how they can support their loved one when they return home.

 Four Unique Phases of Treatment